Rapid and Safe Trajectory Planning over Diverse Scenes through Diffusion Composition: EXPERIMENTAL RESULTS AND DISCUSSION

 \subsection{Evaluate the Performance of RSTP Method in Simulation}

-We first verify the safety and efficiency of RSTP, then validate the safety filter, and finally assess how the composition of diffusion models generalizes to new scenes.
-Experimental results are summarized in Table~\ref{tab:main_exp}.
-The sensitivity of weight settings for diffusion composition is discussed in Appendix~\ref{app:comp_sim}.
+\revkeep{We first evaluate the \revfinal{safety-related metrics} and efficiency of RSTP, then validate the safety filter, and finally assess how the composition of energy-parameterized diffusion models generalizes to new scenes.
+Experimental results are summarized in Table~\ref{tab:main_exp}.}{Table~\ref{tab:main_exp} summarizes safety, efficiency, filter ablation, and composition.}